-Beginning a new school session with games like these can help you and your students get to know each other, cooperate, and build empathy and connection.
+Here are some online games that can help you and your students get to know each other better, cooperate, and build empathy and connection.

 Students are often stumped when it comes to finding a resolution to a conflict beyond saying “I’m sorry.”
 To get over this hump, encourage students to take two additional steps: Ask creative questions to understand the other person’s needs, and make a written commitment to change.